Rasmuzeri/bittium_case_2/README.md

 - React.js - Web framework for the user interface
 - JavaScript/JSX - Programming languages for frontend development
 - Speech Recognition API - For voice input capability
+- LocalStorage - For persisting conversations and user preferences

 ### Backend
 - Flask - Python web framework for the API